wp-plugins/custom-field-images/readme.txt

 Donate link: http://scribu.net/projects
 Tags: custom-fields, images, thumbs
 Requires at least: 2.5
-Tested up to: 2.6
+Tested up to: 2.6+
-Stable tag: trunk
+Stable tag: 1.4

 Display images at the top of your post content, excerpt and feed using custom fields.

 == Description ==

-Custom Field Images gives you increased flexibility in displaying images on specific page types of your blog, like Categories, Tag pages and feeds.
+Custom Field Images gives you increased flexibility in displaying images on specific page types of your blog, like Categories, Tag pages and even feeds.

-It adds a simple box under the post editing screen for easy handling and also has an Options page.
+It adds a simple box under the post editing screen for easy handling and also has a Settings page.

 Credits go to [Justin Tadlock](http://justintadlock.com/archives/2007/10/27/wordpress-custom-fields-adding-images-to-posts), where I got the ideea from.

 == Installation ==

-Custom Field Images can be installed in 3 easy steps:
+The plugin can be installed in 2 easy steps:

-1. Unzip "Custom Field Images" archive and put the folder into your "plugins" folder (/wp-content/plugins/).
+1. Unzip "Custom Field Images" archive and put the folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins admin menu.
+1. Activate the plugin from the Plugins menu.
-1. Inside the Wordpress admin, go to Settings > Custom Field Images, adjust the options according to your needs, and save them.s

 == Frequently Asked Questions ==

 = How can I show custom field images only on certain page types? =